jarl93/kcurves/README.md

 2. Clone the project: git clone https://github.com/hci-unihd/k-curves.git

 # Generate synthetic data

+The synthetic data will be generated based on different sinusoidal functions (2 by default) parametrized by amplitud, frequency, shift and domain where they are defined, once the functions are defined, some gaussian noise will be added (all this paramters can be specified in the config file).
+Then to generate the training and test data several non-linear and linear transformations will be applied to map the data to a higher-dimensional space.
+Then the autoencoder will take this higher-dimensional as input for training and testing.

 In order to generate synthetic data run the script generate_synthetic.py with the following command:

 ```bash